adamaig/dev-with-docker-on-ubuntu/README.md

 # Features

 - Docker & docker-compose installed and configured
+- Provides a Consul & Registrator setup for DNS communication from host to guest, as well as between containers and projects.
 - Auto-configuration of a limited clone of the user running `vagrant up`.
 SSH keys are copied to a user created with the same name as the host user.
-- NFS mount from guest(ubuntu):~/projects to host:~/vagrant_projects to allow
+- NFS mount from guest(ubuntu):~/vagrant_projects to host:~/vagrant_projects to allow
   editing from the host while executing all application code in the guest.
 - Extensible by editing localextras.sh to meet needs of cloned user
+- Generates script `mount_nfs_share` to remount drive to host if it is disconnected

 # Usage

 ## Terminology

-The guest is the Vagrant Ubuntu box.
+- The guest is the Vagrant Ubuntu box.
-The Host is the OSX box where `vagrant up` is run.
+- The Host is the OSX box where `vagrant up` is run.
-The user is the user executing the `vagrant up` command.
+- The user is the user executing the `vagrant up` command.

+## Prerequisites

+Both vagrant and virtualbox must be available.
+You may also want to install docker and docker-compose in order to run docker commands from the host, but *you do not need the docker-machine to be up*.
+It may cause problems, and has not been tested in conjunction with this repo, as this project is an attempt to replace the docker-machine.

 ## Basic setup